0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 ???+ note

-    The chain endpoints config has been updated such that the chain endpoints now reside in a map, `chainConfigs`, see the config example below for details.
+    The chain endpoints now reside in a collection of key-value pairs denoted `chainConfigs`.
+See the config example below for details.

 - The IP, port and network public key of at least one other producer on the format `networkPublicKey:ip:port`, e.g. `02fe8d1eb1bcb3432b1db5833ff5f2226d9cb5e65cee430558c18ed3a3c86ce1af:172.2.3.4:9999`.
 The location of other known